Updated June 2025

 If you have indefinite leave to remain but don’t have a Biometric Residence Permit (BRP), and usually prove your status another way (like with a stamp in a passport), then you will need to complete an application called a “No Time Limit” application.
 It is very important that you do this.
 This application will start the process for an eVisa to be set up in your name.

-The application needs evidence: a copy of your document showing your indefinite leave to remain (ILR) and a copy of your passport or travel document that shows your most recent entry to the UK.
-These can be uploaded online or in-person at an appointment.
-The application will also ask you about any time spent outside the UK.
+The application needs evidence: a copy of your document showing your indefinite leave to remain (ILR) and a copy of your passport or travel document that shows your most recent entry to the UK, and proof of your address.
+These should be uploaded online.
+It is possible to scan them in person at an appointment but this comes with an extra cost.

-Your eVisa will be set up as part of the No Time Limit application.
+Your eVisa will be set up as part of the No Time Limit application, but you will still need to follow the above steps to set up a UKVI account in order to see it.

 Travel